AA Rules

 COACHING/TEAM EXPECTATIONS:

-• Coaches must enter pitch counts into the league pitch tracking tool at the conclusion of each game.
+- Coaches must enter innings pitched into the league pitch tracking tool at the conclusion of each game.
 Player arm safety is paramount and as a result, the league will not tolerate violations.

-• Home team reports the final score into the league platform for tracking of standings; statistics are available to be tracked at the coaches discretion.
+- Home team reports the final score into the league platform for tracking of standings; statistics are available to be tracked at the coach’s discretion.

-• AA games are umpired with one junior umpire.
+- AA games are umpired with junior umpires.

 CALL UPS